 - Intention –The parties must have intended to bind themselves in law

-- Consideration –The act or promise offered one party as the price for the other’s promise.
+- Consideration –The act or promise offered by one party as the price for the other’s promise.

 - Legality –The contract must not be illegal or unlawful